Director of Football Strength & Conditioning

 Assistant Director of Football Strength & Conditioning

-Jeff Eaton is in his second year as an assistant director of football strength & conditioning.
-He was hired June 5, 2017.
+Mitch Meador is in his first season as assistant director of football strength & conditioning.
+He was hired Jan.
+22, 2018.

-A four-year letterwinner (2009-13) as a defensive lineman at Cincinnati, he earned academic all-conference recognition four times and was named the best conditioned defensive lineman in 2011.
+A four-year letterwinner as a defensive lineman at Cincinnati from 2009 to 2013, Meador earned academic all-conference recognition four times and was named the best conditioned defensive lineman in 2011.
 He graduated from Cincinnati with a bachelor’s degree in organizational leadership in 2013.